-The Hysterical Historical Hunt is a 3.1 mile round trip and visits the Postoffice Arts District, historical mansions, Texas Heroes Monument, Storm Survivors, The Strand, and more, again starting from Saengerfest Park.
+The Hysterical Historical Hunt is a 3.1-mile round trip and visits the Postoffice Arts District, historical mansions, Texas Heroes Monument, Storm Survivors, The Strand, and more, again starting from Saengerfest Park.
 There are 34 challenge stops, two selfie stops, and one bonus.

-The Seawall Stroll is a 1.1 mile round trip starting at Seawall Blvd. and 23rd St. and visits the Hotel Galvez & Spa, Pleasure Pier, the Seawall, beach hot spots, and much more.
-In this hunt there are 28 challenge stops, two selfie stops, and one bonus.
+The Seawall Stroll is a 1.1-mile round trip starting at Seawall Blvd. and 23rd St. and visits the Hotel Galvez & Spa, Pleasure Pier, the Seawall, beach hot spots, and much more.
+In this hunt, there are 28 challenge stops, two selfie stops, and one bonus.

 Island Treasure Hunt was co-founded by David Willingham, his 17-year-old daughter Hannah, and his fiancée Delores.
 It was based on a similar enterprise they experienced while on holiday in Tampa, Florida.
 It struck them that Galveston needed something high tech like this to complement all the other entertainment available on the island, but it had to be at a reasonable price.

 David was born in Downey (L.A.
-County), California and being close to Disneyland, he always had an interest in the entertainment industry.
+County), California and is close to Disneyland, he always had an interest in the entertainment industry.
 His father was in the oil industry, and when David was about seven years old, his father moved to the Midland/Odessa area, which is where he grew up.
 During his college years in Dallas, he studied Communications, majoring in Radio and TV production.
 After graduating, he became an outdoor education specialist and was in charge of setting up programs at youth camps.

 After this, he decided to follow in his father’s footsteps, becoming a Petroleum Land Manager on contract to oil and gas companies, a position he still holds.